Skip to main content

 • Low-dose rate (LDR) brachytherapy is completed over a few days.
 During this time, the patient stays in bed in a private room in the hospital with instruments holding the radioactive material in place.
 While the radiation therapy is being given, the hospital staff will care for you, but will also take precautions to avoid being exposed to radiation themselves.

-• High-dose rate (HDR) brachytherapy is done as an outpatient over several treatments (often at least a week apart).
+• High-dose rate (HDR) brachytherapy is done as an outpatient procedure over several treatments (often at least a week apart).
 For each high-dose treatment, the radioactive material is inserted for a few minutes and then removed.
 The advantage of HDR treatment is that you do not have to stay in the hospital or stay still for long periods of time.

 To treat cervical cancer in women who have had a hysterectomy, the radioactive material is placed in a tube in the vagina.

 Another option is called tandem and ring.
-For this, a round holder (like a disc) is placed close to the uterus.
+For this, a round holder (like a ring) is placed close to the uterus.
 The choice of which one to use depends on what type of brachytherapy is planned.

 Possible short-term side effects of brachytherapy